 Making a Negligence Claim Against a Vet

-At the moment the courts seem unwilling to compensate people for the “sentimental” value of losing a beloved pet.
+At the moment the courts are unwilling to compensate people for the “sentimental” value of losing a beloved pet.
 Instead the courts concentrate on the economic loss that the owner has suffered.
 This creates a problem for many claimants as the pure financial loss involved in a veterinary negligence claim is often under £10,000, the current ‘small claims court’ threshold.

-However, the financial loss incurred as a result of vet negligence can occasionally escalate way beyond the £10,000 limit.
+The financial loss incurred as a result of vet negligence can occasionally escalate way beyond the £10,000 limit.
 Valuable horses, pedigree dogs with breeding potential and animals requiring expensive veterinary treatment can all give rise to a vet negligence claim that fall outside the small claims court jurisdiction.